benjivm/slack-house/README.md

 - Create an [Apache](https://httpd.apache.org/docs/2.4/vhosts/examples.html) or [Nginx](https://www.nginx.com/resources/wiki/start/topics/examples/full/) host file for the app (**important**: the document root should be `/public`)
 - Clone or download the repo to the appropriate directory you setup in the previous step (again, ensure the `/public` directory is your document root)
 - Install dependencies: `composer install --no-dev`
-- Create an `.env` file: `cp .env.example .env` and edit the contents with your desired configuration
+- Create your `settings.ini` file: `cp settings.ini.example settings.ini` and edit the contents with your desired configuration.
-- Now generate your unique configuration file by executing `php slack config:generate` from a terminal. **Note**: The config file is regenerated every time the `slack config:generate` command is called, so do not  edit it directly.
-Instead, edit the `.env` file and then run the command to save your changes to `config/slackhouse.php`.
+- Now generate your unique configuration file by executing `php slack config:generate` from a terminal. **Note**: The config file (`config/slack-house.json`) will be regenerated every time the `slack config:generate` command is called, so make sure your `settings.ini` file is up-to-date before you run the command, or use the `appCommand` function (see `$this->appCommand(...)` used in `app/Controllers/IftttController.php`).

 # Usage